Federation of Young Socialists: History

 In October 2008 the National Directorate of Young Socialists decided to celebrate their congress on 31 January and 1 February 2009 in Salerno, in which Luigi Iorio was elected new National Secretary.
 The VI Congress of the FGS was held in Rome from 11 to 13 November 2011, with Claudia Bastianelli unanimously elected National Secretary.
 Bastianelli was the first woman to take over the leadership of the Socialist youth organisation.

 During the VII Congress of the FGS, held in Ravenna between 9 and 11 January 2015, Roberto Sajeva was unanimously elected new Secretary.

 In 2016 the Federation hosts the YES Summer Camp, a summer meeting of all political youth members of the Young European Socialists (YES).
 On this occasion, the FGS also adopted a new symbol by Camillo Bosco: a sun, the "star of the future", and the Three Arrows.
 The latter is a historical socialist symbol, dating back even earlier to the Iron Front, an anti-fascist paramilitary organisation in Germany which opposed Hitler and his Nazi Party.

 From 19 to 21 October 2018 the VIII National Congress was held in Rome, which led to the election of Enrico Maria Pedrelli as Secretary.

 On 12 April 2019, the Federation of Young Socialists clashed with the Italian Socialist Party following the political agreement that saw the latter party, a member of the Party of European Socialists, compete in the 2019 European Parliament election in alliance with More Europe, which is affiliated with the Alliance of Liberals and Democrats for Europe Party.
 This stance was heavily criticised by the party, but there were many exponents who expressed their solidarity with the FGS, inside and outside the party.

 On October 27, 28, and 29, 2023, at the Socialist Circle of Rome in Garbatella, the 10th National Congress unanimously elected Nicolò Musmeci as National Secretary, Claudia Corso Marcucci as President, and two Vice-Secretaries, Mattia Giuseppe Maria Carramusa and Giorgia Natalini, with the motion "Creative Destruction."

+On 27, 28, and 29 October 2023, the 10th National Congress took place at the Socialists’ Circle in Rome, in the Garbatella district.
+It unanimously elected Niccolò Musmeci as National Secretary, Claudia Corso Marcucci as President, and two Vice-Secretaries, Mattia Giuseppe Maria Carramusa and Giorgia Natalini.
+The congress motion “Creative Destruction” set out the guidelines for the future of the Federation, focusing on political training, local grassroots presence, and innovation in socialist proposals.

+From 30 August to 1 September 2024, in Brindisi, the FGS held its Political Training School at Palazzo Granafei-Nervegna.
+Among the many topics discussed were minorities, work, feminism, and internationalism, along with the participation of prominent guests from the national scene.

+From 18 to 20 January 2025, in Hammamet, a delegation took part in the celebrations for the 25th anniversary of the death of Bettino Craxi.
+The delegation’s presence highlights the FGS’s connection to Craxi’s political legacy, which has continued for years.